St Edward's Church, Roath: Reconstruction of 1968

 By the late 1960s, the iron nave of the church had fallen into a poor condition.
 In 1968, it was removed and replaced in brick by the original architects of the 1919 structure (though the brick nave was somewhat shorter than the tin one).

 Extension of 1992

 In 1992, a brick extension to the church was added, providing a small vestibule, a washroom and a schoolroom.
 Previously the Sunday school had been held in the vestry.

 Bell

 After the 1919 rebuilding, a bell was installed in 1922.
 This had been made in 1815, and is thought to have been made from a cannon used in the Battle of Waterloo.
 In 2015, the bell was taken down during repairs to the chancel, but was found to be in a very poor condition, and the church could not comfortably afford the repair bill.
 It was duly put into storage.
 In 2016, it was replaced with a smaller bell (dating from 1816).

 Activities

 St Edward's has a long musical tradition.
-It has its own resident orchestra and holds a music festival each October.
+It has its own resident orchestra, conducted by Alison Dite and holds a music festival each October.
 It has also houses exhibitions of art and drama performances.